-It is the commonest congenital tumor in the fetus 11 and neonate 3.
-The incidence is estimated at ~1:35000-40000.
-There is recognized female predilection with a M:F ratio of 1:4.
-The sacrococcygeal region is the commonest location for non-CNS teratomas.
+It is the most common congenital tumor in fetus 11 and neonate 3.
+The incidence is estimated at ~1:35,000-40,000.
+There is a recognized female predilection with a M:F ratio of 1:4.

 Presentation varies depending on if a tumor has an intrapelvic location or has an extra-fetal extension (see further classification below).
 Intrapelvic tumors can manifest after birth with genitourinary and gastrointestinal symptoms given the compression of those structures.

-A tumor is composed of the all three germ cells (i.e. ectoderm, mesoderm and endoderm).
+A tumor is composed of all three germ cells (i.e. ectoderm, mesoderm and endoderm).

 Can have elevated levels of: